Commercial Treadmill Reviews

-Are you looking for treadmills that can stand the test of time?
-Maybe you’re outfitting a fitness room for a membership gym, a hotel or a university.
-Or perhaps you’re treating yourself to an in-home gym and want the same high quality cardio equipment that’s showcased at health clubs.
-Either way, you’ve come to the right place!
-Our experts review the top commercial treadmills on the market and help you identify the best treadmills for your needs.
+On the hunt for a treadmills that stands the test of time?
+Perhaps you’re outfitting a fitness room for a membership gym, a hotel, or a university?
+Or maybe you’re just treating yourself to an home gym and want the same high quality cardio equipment that you’re used to for health clubs?
+Regardless, you’ve come to the right place!
+Our experts have reviewed all of the top commercial treadmills on the market to help you find the best treadmill to suit your needs.

 How Commercial Treadmills Stand Out

 Commercial treadmills carry commercial warranties and are built to please in high-demand settings such as health clubs, hotel fitness rooms and physical therapy clinics.
 They’re also the cardio trainers of choice for luxury home gyms.
-Advantages of commercial treadmills over residential treadmills include lower maintenance designs, premium components and consistently trouble-free electronics.
+Advantages of commercial treadmills over residential treadmills include low maintenance designs, premium components, and consistently trouble-free electronics.
 These treadmills also tend to carry very long parts warranties if reserved for home use.
-Their only possible drawbacks are frame size and price, although you’ll find wide ranges in both cases.
+The only possible drawbacks are frame size and price, although you’ll find wide ranges in both cases.

 Shopping the Smart Way

-Careful shoppers check out treadmill reviews and get background info to understand the key points.
-To help you out, commercial treadmill reviews on our website focus on specific models from Precor, Landice, Life Fitness and other leading commercial brands.
-Plus, below we present general info as a guide to buying a commercial treadmill.
-Learn what you can expect of a commercial treadmill’s motor, track, workout programs and other specs.
-We cover the qualities mentioned in most commercial treadmill reviews and ads.
+Careful shoppers should always research treadmill reviews to understand the key attributes of any machine they are considering.
+To help you out, our commercial treadmill reviews focus on specific models from Precor, Landice, Life Fitness and other leading commercial brands.
+Below you’ll find a guide to buying a commercial treadmill.
+Learn what to expect of a commercial treadmill’s motor, track, workout programs, and other specs.

 Commercial Treadmill Category Guides

-Lots of treadmills compete for commercial buyers’ attention.
-To save time shopping you can narrow your search to equipment for a specific type of setting.
+So many treadmills compete for any commercial buyers’ attention.
+To save time, it’s a good idea to your search to equipment intended for a specific type of setting.
 For example, there’s no need to scroll through info about medical treadmills if you’re stocking a college rec center.
 Here are links to planning guides for specific types of commercial gyms.
-Each guide has tips about what to look for in setting-specific treadmills as well as other cardio trainers and strength training equipment.
+Each guide provides tips about what to look for in setting-specific treadmills as well as other cardio trainers and strength training equipment.

 - Community Centers (YMCAs, JCCs, etc.)